-- 18.3 Except as mutually agreed between the Union and the Corporation, seven and one half (7 112) consecutive hours of work, exclusive of a meal period, shall constitute a day's work, Monday to Friday inclusive, for office employees. - Deviation from normal work hours may be established only by agreement between the Corporation and the Union.
-Deviation from the shift schedule shall only be made upon mutual agreement between the Corporation and the Local Chairperson. - 18.5 Except for shift workers, all employees required to work during their scheduled meal period shall be paid for such work at one and one-half (1-1/2) times their regular or acting rate, and at the first opportunity shall be allowed a half hour (1/2) meal period without deduction of pay. - 18.6 Shift workers shall, without deduction of pay, be allowed thirty (30) minutes in which to eat. - An employee will only be required to provide one meal and this requirement will not apply to employees who are working outside their assigned local area of employment and are separated from their normal eating accommodation.
-On overtime work, excluding the meal carried by an employee on scheduled overtime, or by a shift employee on overtime offered on his day of rest, meals shall be supplied at the work site or paid by the Corporation at normal meal times during the day and at maximum five (5) hour intervals until release from the work, provided that the first meal on overtime will be supplied and not paid to the employee.
-Meal entitlement to be established if an employee works a minimum of two (2) hours before or beyond his scheduled work period.
-On date of signature, the cost of such meals shall not exceed \$12.00 and payment of \$12.00 in lieu thereof may be made to the employee under this Article.
+- 18.3 Except as mutually agreed between the Union and the Corporation, seven and one half (7 1|2) consecutive hours of work, exclusive of a meal period, shall constitute a day's work, Monday to Friday inclusive, for office employees. - Deviation from normal work hours may be established only by agreement between the Corporation and the Union.
+Deviation from the shift schedule at APPENDIX "C" shall only be made upon mutual agreement between the Corporation and the Local Chairperson concerned in each local area of employment. - 18.5 Except for shift workers, all employees required to work during their scheduled meal period shall be paid for such work at one and one-half (1-1/2) times their regular or acting rate, and at the first opportunity shall be allowed a half hour (1/2) meal period without deduction of pay. - 18.6 Shift workers shall, without deduction of pay, be allowed thirty (30) minutes in which to eat. - 18.7 An employee will only be required to provide one meal and this requirement will not apply to employees who are working outside their assigned local area of employment and are separated from their normal eating accommodation.
+On overtime work, excluding the meal carried by an employee on scheduled overtime or by a shift employee on overtime offered on his day of rest, meals shall be paid by the Corporation through payroll, at normal meal times during the day and at maximum four (4) hour intervals until release from work.

+Meal entitlement will be established if an employee works a minimum of two (2) hours before or beyond his scheduled work period.
+The payment of \$20.00 in lieu of a meal shall be made to the employee under this Article.

-On work outside the employees' assigned local area of employment when separated from their normal eating accommodation, employees will be entitled to payment of \$12.00 for each meal entitlement or may elect to have a meal of the same total value delivered to the work site.
+On work outside the employees' assigned local area of employment when separated from their normal eating accommodation, employees will be entitled to payment of \$20.00 for each meal entitlement.